indika/blog/_posts/2013-10-25-cooking-with-chef.md

 I have seen two types of dependency statements:

 - include_recipe 'java'
-    - include_recipe "apache2::mod_ssl"
+    - include_recipe "java" or include_recipe "apache2::mod_ssl"
-    - you can find this at the top of a recipe
+    - These can be found at the top of a recipe
     - the resources found in that recipe will be inserted (in the same exact order) at that point

 - depends 'java'
-    - you can find this in the meta data
+    - This can be found in the meta data of a cookbook
-    - it can tell the user that the recipe requires java
-    - or have some autometed tool obtain the dependant recipes

-There are also dependency statements in the run_list:
-- "recipe[postgresql::server]",
+    - I assume that this cookbook may be automatically obtained, however, I wonder how the exact URL is resolved.